-How We Collect
+How We Enforce The Order

 If we have the non-custodial parent’s current employer we will send a National Medical Support Notice.